elucian/bee/syntax/structure.md

 **notes:**
 * A library must have at least one public member,
-* A library can not contain a rule called main(),
+* A library can not contain a method called main(),
 * A library can not be stored in project _"src"_ folder,
 * You can loaded a library one single time in a module,
 * You can not load a library from a block statement.

 ### Main module

-One module that contains rule main() is the application _main module_.
-Main module is usually defining _global constants_, _global variables_ and main rule.
+One module that contains method main() is the application _main module_.
+Main module is usually defining _global constants_, _global variables_ and main method.
 A good designer will split the rest of the application in secondary modules.

 **restrictions**